intrinio/javascript-sdk/docs/CompanyApi.md

 var company_api = new intrinio.CompanyApi();

 var opts = {
-  'nextPage': "" // String | Gets the next page of data from a previous API call };
+  'nextPage': null // String | Gets the next page of data from a previous API call };

 company_api.getAllCompanies(opts).then(function(data) {